Employment Discrimination Based on Sex

 Many individuals know that sexual harassment is illegal.
 Yet, Title VII of the Civil Rights Act also prohibits sex discrimination more broadly in employment.
 Employers cannot refuse to hire an individual because of his or her sex and must provide equal facilities and job opportunities for male and female employees.
 Employers also must pay employees of one sex the same wages as members of the opposite sex for doing the same work.
 Employers also cannot impose different working conditions on or limit employment benefits to employees based on their sex.

-Sullenger Law Office has helped clients successfully resolve sex discrimination cases, resulting in significant financial recoveries.
+Wes Sullenger has helped clients successfully resolve sex discrimination cases, resulting in significant financial recoveries.
 Call us at (270) 443-9401 to schedule a consultation so we can evaluate your case and discuss what we can do to help you.